Storfjord Municipality: Geography

 The municipality is situated around the inner parts of the Lyngen fjord.
 Storfjord borders both Finland and Sweden, and the borders of the three countries meet at the beacon of Treriksröset, the northernmost point of Sweden.
 Treriksrøysa is a popular hiking destination; there are no fences, so at this location one step forward is all that is needed to get from one country to another.
 Pine and birch forests are common in the valleys in Storfjord, and the more rare calcareous pine forests, with several orchids, are also present.
 The lake Rihpojávri is located near the eastern border of Storfjord.
+The highest point in the municipality is a 1576 m tall peak on the mountain Vassfjellet (which is also partially located in neighboring Balsfjord Municipality.